Judith E. Lipson, M.A.

 When information is shared, received and interpreted, all at the level of frequency, there is less chance for misunderstanding (every stage of transmutation risks altering the message).
 [Read more…]

-Filed Under: Articles, Personal Improvement, Spiritual/Metaphysical Tagged With: anxiety, ASD, autism, developmental delays, empath, empathy, energy, energy modulation, frequencies, vibrarions
+Filed Under: Articles, Autism, Personal Improvement, Spiritual/Metaphysical Tagged With: anxiety, ASD, autism, developmental delays, empath, empathy, energy, energy modulation, frequencies, vibrarions

 Late Bloomers